Clinical-Genomics/scout/docs/admin-guide/containers/kubernetes.md

 `kubectl apply -f scout/containers/kubernetes/scout-web.yaml`

 ### Overview of the running containers and starting the minikube service
 1. After the steps above a number of container should be running on the virtual machine.
-An overview of all containers together with accessory services and itams will be available using the command:
+An overview of all containers together with accessory services and items will be available using the command:
 ```
 kubectl get all
 ```